erjank/teaching/performance.md

 > students to a shared conclusion (We).

 It's tempting but wrong to think that this particular teaching technique is some kind of secret sauce.
-The actual key is revealed in the description of Akihiko Takahashi's work.
-In 1991, he visited the United States in a vain attempt to find the classrooms described a decade earlier in a report by the National Council of Teachers of Mathematics.
-He couldn't find them.
-Instead, he found that American teachers met once a year (if that) to exchange ideas about teaching, compared to the weekly or even daily meetings he was used to.
-What was
-worse:

-> The teachers described lessons they gave and things students said,
-> but they did not *see* the practices.
-When it came to observing
-> actual lessons–watching each other teach–they simply had no
-> opportunity… They had, he realized, no *jugyokenkyu*.
-> Translated literally as "lesson study", *jugyokenkyu* is a
+The actual key is a practice called _[jugyokenkyu](GLOSSARY.md#jugyokenkyu)_, which means "lesson study":

-> bucket of practices that Japanese teachers use to hone their craft,
+> *Jugyokenkyu* is a bucket of practices that Japanese teachers use to
-> from observing each other at work to discussing the lesson afterward
+> hone their craft, from observing each other at work to discussing
-> to studying curriculum materials with colleagues.
-The practice is so
+> the lesson afterward to studying curriculum materials with
-> pervasive in Japanese schools that it is…effectively
+> colleagues.
+The practice is so pervasive in Japanese schools that it
-> invisible.
+> is…effectively invisible.
 >
-> And here lay the answer to [Akihiko's] puzzle.
-Of course the
-> American teachers' work fell short of the model set by their best
-> thinkers… Without *jugyokenkyu*, his own classes would
-> have been equally drab.
-Without *jugyokenkyu*, how could you
-> even teach?

-So what does _[jugyokenkyu](GLOSSARY.md#jugyokenkyu)_ look like in practice?

-> In order to graduate, education majors not only had to watch their
+> In order to graduate, [Japanese] education majors not only had to
-> assigned master teacher work, they had to effectively replace him,
+> watch their assigned master teacher work, they had to effectively
-> installing themselves in his classroom first as observers and then,
+> replace him, installing themselves in his classroom first as
-> by the third week, as a wobbly…approximation of the teacher
+> observers and then, by the third week, as a wobbly…approximation of
-> himself.
+> the teacher himself.
 It worked like a kind of teaching relay.
-Each trainee took
+Each
-> a subject, planning five days' worth of lessons… [and
+> trainee took a subject, planning five days' worth of lessons… [and
 > then] each took a day.
 To pass the baton, you had to teach a day's
 > lesson in every single subject: the one you planned and the four you
-> did not… and you had to do it right under your master
+> did not… and you had to do it right under your master teacher's
-> teacher's nose.
-Afterward, everyone–the teacher, the college
+> nose.
+Afterward, everyone–the teacher, the college students, and
-> students, and sometimes even another outside observer–would sit
+> sometimes even another outside observer–would sit around a formal
-> around a formal table to talk about what they saw.
+> table to talk about what they saw.
->
-> [Trainees] stayed in…class until the students
-> left… They talked about what [the master teacher] had
-> done, but they spent more time poring over how the students had
-> responded: what they wrote in their notes; the ideas they came up
-> with, right and wrong; the architecture of the group
-> discussion…
->
-> …By the time he arrived in [the US], [Akihiko had]
-> become…famous… giving public lessons that attracted
-> hundreds, and, in one case, an audience of a thousand.
-He had a
-> seemingly magical effect on children… But Akihiko knew he was
-> no virtuoso.
-"It is not only me," he always said…
-> "*Many* people."
-After all, it was his mentor…who had
-> taught him the new approach to teaching… And [he] had
-> crafted the approach along with the other math teachers in [his
-> ward] and beyond.
-Together, the group met regularly to discuss
-> their plans for teaching… [At] the end of a discussion,
-> they'd invite each other to their classrooms to study the
-> results.
-In retrospect, this was the most important lesson: not how
-> to give a lesson, but how to study teaching, using the cycle
-> of *jugyokenkyu* to put…work under a microscope and
-> improve it.

 Putting work under a microscope in order to improve it is commonplace in sports and music.
 A professional musician, for example, will